Family holidays in August

 UK family holidays in August

 On the glorious coast of Cornwall Sands Resort Hotel is superb for families with lots of activities for kids and family-friendly rooms.
 Check out the latest special offers.
-Also In Cornwall we love Gwel an Mor which has five star wooden lodges and its own wildlife centre.
+Also In Cornwall I recommend Gwel an Mor which has five star wooden lodges and its own wildlife centre.
 See the latest special offers.

 In the Channel Islands, the Merton Hotel in Jersey has everything that parents and children could wish for.
 The large suites and serviced apartments are perfect families with facilities that include an Aquadome (pools, slides, fountains, sauna and steam room) along with a superb outdoor pool complex, including a Flowrider where kids can learn to surf.